 The ear can be repierced after three months.
 Dr. Shoen prefers to pierce the ear himself at that time.

 Can Dr. Shoen close my piercing site if the hole has enlarged?

 Yes, Dr. Shoen can close your enlarged piercing site and, if you desire, repierce the ear three months later.

 How do I set up a consultation with Dr. Shoen to evaluate my torn earlobe?

 To view before and after pictures of torn earlobe repair refer to our Photo Gallery.
 Call our office at 732-632-6090 to arrange for an appointment at one of our two office locations (Edison area and Monroe Township).
+If you live a distance from our office we will be happy to arrange a telemedicine meeting for you.
 Discover how simple, and painless earlobe repair is.
-We will also determine if insurance will cover your procedure.